Neck Pain Specialist in Miami

 Injuries or chronic stress to the neck and upper back include strain/sprain, bulges, herniations, whiplash, nerve irritation, muscle spasms, , degenerative disc disease and arthritis.

-The chiropractic physician’s goals are to remove nervous system interference and inflammation, restore normal joint function and improve muscle function.
+The Chiropractic Physician’s goals are to remove nervous system interference and inflammation, restore normal joint function and improve muscle function.
 Chiropractic care helps the body to heal itself and prevent future injury (2,3,6).
+At VIOR Spine & Posture we utilize the NUCCA procedure which does not involve any cracking, popping or twisting of the neck.

 Neck Pain Treatment